Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: EnelGammie, Shutterstock

-When it comes to Beagle colors, “lemon” means a pale golden color that comes off as yellow in some lights.
+When it comes to Beagle colors, “lemon” means a pale golden color that comes off as yellow in some light.
 Lemon and white Beagles have white on their paws, tails, and muzzles.
 Anywhere else is fair game for an unpredictable, piebald pattern of lemon patches.

 10. Red and White Beagle